AT&T, Time Warner say their proposed deal is 'pro-competitive'

-WASHINGTON (Reuters) - AT&T Inc (T.N) and Time Warner Inc (TWX.N) argued in a court filing on Tuesday that their proposed merger was “pro-competitive” and “pro-consumer” as they sought to rebut Justice Department allegations that the deal breaks antitrust law.
+WASHINGTON, Nov 28 (Reuters) - AT&T Inc and Time Warner Inc argued in a court filing on Tuesday that their proposed merger was “pro-competitive” and “pro-consumer” as they sought to rebut Justice Department allegations that the deal breaks antitrust law.

 In the joint filing, the companies said that they operate in highly competitive markets which will remain competitive after they close the deal.